 Jeffrey Townes and Hongling Zou co-authored an article about how there are indications that experienced patent litigants are taking a fresh look at the old post-grant friend ex parte reexamination, particularly when other challenges fail.
-While it is too soon to call this the start of a trend, it it a timely reminder that pre-America Invents Act tools still have several concrete advantages that might have been overlooked in the rush for inter partes and post-grant reviews.
-In one recent case in the Eastern District of Texas between Agis Software Development and Google, Judge Gilstrap issued a stay after the institution of an ex partereexamination, despite the same asserted patents being previously denied inter partes review institution.
+While it is too soon to call this the start of a trend, it is a timely reminder that pre-America Invents Act tools still have several concrete advantages that might have been overlooked in the rush for inter partes and post-grant reviews.
+In one recent case in the Eastern District of Texas between Agis Software Development and Google, Judge Gilstrap issued a stay after the institution of an ex parte reexamination, despite the same asserted patents being previously denied inter partes review institution.

 To read more of this article, click here.
 (Login Required)